aws-samples/aws-cloudformation-template-scanning-with-cloud-conformity/docs/exceptions.post.md

 # POST /exceptions

-Request a failing check to be exempted from any future template scan results
+Request a failing check to be exempted from any future template scan results.

+Note this does not interface with Cloud Conformity itself - the exception request is stored in an internal database, not in Cloud Conformity itself.
+Having an appoved exception using this solution will not stop the check from failing if deployed into an AWS account scanned by Cloud Conformity.

 **URL** : `/exceptions`